somerandomgamer-srg/Useful-Java-Tools/README.md

 	- Partially code with Python *(and always willing to learn more)*
 - I originally got into coding because of my online friend **Michialok**.
 - I started in Roblox and have been self-teaching ever since.

 ---

+## Requirements
+- Java 17 or higher
+- Maven (for building/installing)
+- No other requirements?
+Wow!

+---